-The district also purchased Lightspeed Analytics to gain visibility into their district’s application usage data and calculate the return on investment on their purchased digital apps and tools.
+The district also purchased Lightspeed Digital Insight to gain visibility into their district’s application usage data and calculate the return on investment on their purchased digital apps and tools.
 “I knew we were spending millions of dollars on software, but I did not know if that software was being used,” said Homer Coffman, Chief Technology Officer at Baldwin County Public Schools.
 “We are evolving into an enterprise K-12 school district, meaning that we are centralizing the purchasing process for apps.
 In order to make intelligent and informed decisions about the professional development and support we can provide regarding these tools, we have to know what the teachers and students are using.”

 This type of actionable data has provided the district the visibility required to meet both objectives.
 Leaders are now tracking the apps and tools their students and teachers are using, enabling them to safeguard student data more effectively as well as to accurately calculate the ROI of their edtech purchases.

 Monitoring Student Progress and Attendance

 As the ramifications of the pandemic set in, Baldwin leaders quickly realized they needed to expand their original analytics objectives and begin leveraging their actionable data to also monitor student progress and attendance in their virtual learning environments.
 “When COVID began, we had to move in a completely different direction,” said Coffman.
 “We had 8,000 students learning in a virtual environment.
 We wanted to make sure they were attending classes, doing their work, and had some structure to their days.
 Having access to our usage and engagement data helped us accomplish that and was very beneficial.”

 Parent/Guardian Notifications Regarding Student Data